reubenharry/website/content/blog/languagemodels.md

 In Narcissus' case, he realizes that what is behind his elusive interlocutor is not a person lying underneath the surface of the pond and mirroring his every move, but his own reflection.
 At this point he has a huge tantrum and turns into a flower.

 But how does the analogous motif play out in AI?
-Will there be a philosophical sea-change, in which the essentialist convictions about linguistic meaning so fundamental to work on natural language semantics in the past 50 years give rise to something new?
+Will there be a philosophical sea-change, in which the bridge between logical and natural language meaning so fundamental to work on linguistics in the past 50 years give rise to something new?
 Or, with Skinner and Quine in mind, something old?

 My strong desire never to hear the phrase *mere pattern recognition* again means that I hope the answer is yes.